money.co.uk, Dot Zinc Limited, 160 Fleet Street, London. EC4A 2DQ. We are a Credit Broker for all consumer credit products promoted on money.co.uk.

 The interest rate you're offered will be based on your credit history, whether the loan is secured or unsecured, and its proposed size and duration.

-If you ask for a loan within lenders' minimum and maximum limits, you're more likely to be offered their average loan interest rate (headline APR).
+If you ask for a loan within lenders' minimum and maximum limits, you're more likely to be offered their average loan interest rates (headline APR rates).

-That's fine if you've got a good credit history.
-On the other hand, if you're looking for low interest loans for bad credit it's worth searching for lenders that specialise in customers with bad credit.
+Getting the best low rate loan is fine if you've got a good credit history.
+On the other hand, if you're looking for low interest loans for bad credit it's worth searching for lenders that specialise in customers with adverse credit.